 7 Tips to Prepare for Your First (or next) Art Show

-In 2015 I made a New Year’s resolution to either participate in an art market or rent out a space and host an art party.
+Back in the day, I believe it was 2015, I made a New Year’s resolution to either participate in an art market or rent out a space and host an art party.
 And just like 75% of the world vowing to go to the gym, I did not follow through.
 Not because I didn’t want to, but time escaped me.
 Yes, I know, excuses excuses.

 In 2016, I made the same promise to myself and this time, I am happy to report, I actually followed through.
 New Year’s Resolutions really do come true!
 Except for that time I swore I’d learn how to juggle.
 So close, yet so far…

-Anyways, for those of you who have read my last couple of blogs, you know that this year I concentrated heavily on how to cultivate a successful business selling my artwork.
+Anyways, for those of you who have read my other blogs, you know that in 2016 I concentrated heavily on how to cultivate a successful business selling my artwork.
 After building out my Instagram strategy, I started receiving requests to participate in art shows, galleries and markets.
 Being a newbie, I really had no idea what I was doing, who I should respond to or what events I should take part in.
 Should I do one?
 Should I do ALL of them?
 One thing you should know about me is that I get WAY too excited and have a tendency to dive head first into any new project – like the time I thought it would be funny to make a series of videos eating mayonnaise in public and record people’s reactions.
 Not everything is a good or feasible idea.

 1. Determine the audience